 Your brain’s special faculties: music, humor, spirituality, mathematics, eroticism, art, nurturing, narration, gossip!
 These are fine spirits to pour into the cup of life.
 Blessed you are if you have a vintage bottle of any of these.
 Better yet, a cask!
 Better yet, a vineyard!

-Be not afraid to grow.
-The mind’s cellars have no ceilings!
+Be not afraid to grow your collection: the mind’s cellars have no ceilings.

 What other capacities are possible?
-Imagine a world with all the music dried up: what poverty, what loss.
-Give your thanks, not to the lyre, but to your ears for the music.
-And ask yourself, what other harmonies are there in the air, that you lack the ears to hear?
-What vaults of value are you witlessly debarred from, lacking the key sensibility?
+Imagine a world with all the music dried up: what impoverishment, what loss!
+But give your thanks not to the lyre but to your ears for the music.
+And then ask yourself, what other harmonies are there in the air, that you lack the ears to hear?
+What vaults of value are you witlessly debarred from, because you lack the key sensibility?

-Had you but an inkling, your nails would be clawing at the padlock.
+Had you but an inkling, your nails would be clawing at the padlock in sacred frenzy.

-Your brain must grow beyond any genius of humankind, in its special faculties as well as its general intelligence, so that you may better learn, remember, and understand, and so that you may apprehend your own beatitude.
+Your brain must grow beyond the bounds of any genius of humankind, in its special faculties as well as its general intelligence, so that you may better learn, remember, and understand, and so that you may apprehend your own beatitude.